astropy/astropy/docs/table/masking.rst

 .. _masking_and_missing_values:

-Masking and missing values
+Masking and Missing Values
 **************************

 The `astropy.table` package provides support for masking and missing values in a table by using the ``numpy.ma`` masked array package to define masked columns and by supporting :ref:`mixin_columns` that provide masking.
 This allows handling tables with missing or invalid entries in much the same manner as for standard (unmasked) tables.
 It is useful to be familiar with the `masked array
 <https://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html>`_
 documentation when using masked tables within `astropy.table`.

 In a nutshell, the concept is to define a boolean mask that mirrors the structure of a column data array.
 Wherever a mask value is `True`, the corresponding entry is considered to be missing or invalid.
 Operations involving column or row access and slicing are unchanged.
 The key difference is that arithmetic or reduction operations involving